nimarya/seaside-task/README.md

 Then run migrations: `php artisan migrate:fresh` in the Docker app container

-or use the export file of the database
+or use the export file of the database `backup.sql`